 CMCT directly performs services for some of CMCT's tenants.
 CMCT does not believe that the provision of these services will cause CMCT's gross income attributable to these tenants to fail to be treated as rents from real property.
 If CMCT were to provide services to a tenant of a property of CMCT other than those services landlords usually or customarily provide to tenants of properties of a similar class in the same geographic market when renting space for occupancy only, amounts received or accrued by CMCT for any of these services will not be treated as rents from real property for purposes of the REIT gross income tests.
 However, the amounts received or accrued for these services will not cause other amounts received with respect to the property to fail to be treated as rents from real property unless the amounts treated as received in respect of the service, together with amounts received for certain management services, exceed 1% of all amounts received or accrued by CMCT during the taxable year with respect to the property.
-If the sum of the amounts received in respect of the services to tenants and management services described in the preceding sentence exceeds the 1% threshold, then all amounts received or accrued by CMCT with respect to the property will not qualify as rents from real property, even if CMCT provides the impermissible service to some, but not all, of the tenants of the property.
+If the sum of the amounts received or accrued by CMCT will not qualify as rents from real property, even if CMCT provides the impermissible service to some, but not all, of the tenants of the property.